Swap Dynamics in Single-Peaked Housing Markets: Experimental study

 \subsubsection{Generation of single-peaked preferences}

 Different methods can be envisioned to generate single-peaked preferences.
 We consider impartial culture for single-peaked domain (IC-SP) and uniform peak for the single-peaked domain (UP-SP).

 Single-peaked preferences under impartial culture (IC-SP) are drawn using the method proposed by \cite{walsh2015generating}.
 Given an axis, single-peaked preferences are built recursively from the end (i.e. the worst resource of the agent) to the top resource.
 At each iteration, the next resource in the preference order is randomly selected between the two extremes of the axis.
 The selected resource is then removed from the axis and so on until the axis is empty.

 In the uniform peak culture (UP-SP), presented by \cite{conitzer2009eliciting}, preferences are constructed by first picking uniformly at random a resource to be the peak.
 The second-highest ranked resource is chosen with equal probability from the two adjacent alternatives, and so on until a full order is obtained.

+As already mentioned by \cite{walsh2015generating}, the probabilities of the preference orders significantly differ from one method to another.
+Under IC-SP, each single-peaked preference order has a uniform probability $\nicefrac{1}{2^{n-1}}$ to be selected.
+On the contrary, under UP-SP, probabilities over preference orders are not uniform.
+In fact, the peak is uniformly drawn (with probability $\nicefrac{1}{n}$) and single-peaked preferences are then built from this peak.
+Since there is only one preference order with its peak at one end of the axis, these orders are more likely to be drawn than preference orders with a peak in the middle of the axis, for instance.